xray-imaging/meta-cli/README.rst

 +-------------------------------------------------+---------------------------------+--------+

 .. note::
-	--h5-name can be also a folder, e.g. --h5-name data/ in this case all hdf files in the folder will be processed.
+	when using the **docs** option --h5-name can be also a folder, e.g. --h5-name data/ in this case all hdf files in the folder will be processed.

 to list of all available options::